3 June 2024

 Advice to travellers

-• Avian influenza viruses have been detected in many other species.
-Avoid contact with surfaces that appear to be contaminated with animal faeces, raw milk, or materials contaminated by birds or other animals with suspected or confirmed avian influenza virus infection.
+- Avian influenza viruses have been detected in many other species.
+Avoid close or unprotected exposures to sick or dead animals, including wild or domestic animals, and avoid contact with surfaces that appear to be contaminated with animal faeces, raw milk, or materials contaminated by birds or other animals with suspected or confirmed avian influenza virus infection.